 In some case, you can use comments to describe variables that don't have descriptive names.
 I suggest, however, that you try to use descriptive variable names.
 They are, in my opinion, more helpful.

-Finally, some Excel authorities (including Richard Mansfield) suggest that you add a prefix to the names of VBA variables for purposes of identifying their data type.
-Mansfield argues that adding these prefixes makes the code more readable and easier to modify since “each variable, everywhere in the code, is identified as a particular type”.
+Finally, advanced VBA users suggest that you add a prefix to the names of VBA variables for purposes of identifying their data type.
+These users argue that adding these prefixes makes the code more readable and easier to modify since all variables can be easily identified as of a specific data type throughout the VBA code.